-Director: Dr. John Schroeder, Professor of Atmospheric Science and Director of Wind Science and Engineering Research Center (WISE)
+Director: Dr. John Schroeder, Professor of Atmospheric Science and Director of the National Wind Institute

 Texas Tech University offers a unique multidisciplinary Ph.D. in Wind Science and Engineering.
 The educational objective of the program is to provide students with the broad education necessary to pursue research and solve problems related to the detrimental effects of windstorms (e.g., hurricanes, tornadoes, and thunderstorms) and to learn to take advantage of the beneficial effects of wind (e.g., wind energy).
 Each student’s core coursework and dissertation research are multidisciplinary.
 The doctorate requires at least 60 semester hours of graduate studies in addition to a dissertation (requirement of the Graduate School).
 These 60 hours include six core courses, field of emphasis courses, and an external internship.

 - ATMO 5301 Individual Studies in Atmospheric Science–Wind Science (3:3:0)

 - BA 5310 Domestic and Global Business Conditions (3:3:0)

 - CE 5331 Advanced Work in Specific Fields—Leadership in Engineering (3)

 - STAT 5384 Statistics for Engineers and Scientists I (3:3:0)

 - STAT 5385 Statistics for Engineers and Scientists II (3:3:0)